AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-bypass-waf-for-graphql-requests.md

 ## Affected products and versions

-Adobe Commerce on cloud (all versions)
+Adobe Commerce on cloud infrastructure (all versions)

 ## Cause